-- The Division of Experience-Based Learning and Career Education provides career services that can help you at every stage of the job search with career coaching, a job search board specifically for UC students and alumni, resume critiques, practice interviews and more.
+- The Division of Experience-Based Learning and Career Education provides career services that can help you at every stage of the job search with career coaching, access to the Handshake job board for current students and alumni, resume critiques, practice interviews and more.

 - The UC Libraries offer workshops and seminars designed to help students improve their research and technology skills.

 - Career Fairs at the University of Cincinnati are a great opportunity for employers to meet promising, diverse student talent.
 Registration for career fairs is managed through Handshake.
 Employer registration typically opens two to three months in advance of an event.

 GradCURRENTS, the weekly graduate student newsletter at UC, often features articles on professional development topics.

 - The Bearcat’s Declassified Job-Hunt Survival Guide